Bylaws of The Vermont Council on the Arts, Inc.

 1.2 Mission.
-The purpose of the Corporation is to advance and preserve the arts at the center of Vermont communities.
+The mission of the Corporation is to cultivate and advance the arts and creativity throughout Vermont.

 1.5 Powers.
-The powers of the Corporation, the Board of Trustees, the members, and all matters concerning the conduct and regulation of the business of the Corporation, are subject to the relevant provisions of the Articles of Association, and of the Vermont Nonprofit Corporation Act.
+The powers of the Corporation, the board of trustees, and all matters concerning the conduct and regulation of the business of the Corporation, are subject to the relevant provisions of the Articles of Association, and of the Vermont Nonprofit Corporation Act.

 1.7 Bylaw Review.
 These bylaws shall be reviewed at least every five years.

 1.8.
 Council Policies.
 These bylaws make reference to official policies, protocols, and processes of the Corporation, which shall be maintained in a central location by the staff.

 Board of Trustees

 2.1.1 Limits of Power.
 The board of trustees of the Corporation is empowered to exercise full power in the management and business of the Corporation, limited only by such federal and state statutes as may apply.
 In the performance of their duties, trustees are expected to reflect the perspective of the Corporation in its entirety.